Hallelujah78/crossword-app/NOTES.md

 ### Clue

-- a clue has an answer prop, which is a string of letters we can use to populate a cell
+- a clue has an `solution` prop, which is a string of letters we can use to populate a cell
 - a clue has an array of indices

 - to populate a cell with its letter (this is for crossword construction, not solving)